There are now 2 possible online modes for units:

-- Students are able to (1) understand the broad scientific principles used to establish whether a new medicine has actual versus promised potential in the treatment of human disease; (2) demonstrate awareness of the role played by pharmaceutical innovations in elevating the health of human populations throughout the past century; (3) identify a handful of key drugs that produced significant revolutions in medicine or healthcare upon their discovery or introduction; and (4) show appreciation for the significant social impact that can accompany the use of lifestyle or recreational drugs such as alcohol, as well as conventional pharmaceutical products.
+Students are able to (1) describe at a basic level how drugs work in the body, and how the body processes drugs; (2) identify the broad scientific principles used to establish whether a new medicine has actual versus promised potential in the treatment of human disease; (3) critically describe the role played by pharmaceutical innovations in changing the health of human populations; (4) identify key drugs that produced significant changes in medicine or healthcare upon their discovery or introduction; and (5) critically describe the health and social impacts that accompany the use of any pharmaceutical products.

-- Typically this unit is assessed in the following ways: (1) end of semester examination; (2) online summative assessments; and (3) drug discovery pioneer assignment.
+Indicative assessments in this unit are as follows: (1) examination; (2) summative MCQ assessments; and (3) Drug Discovery Assessment.
 Further information is available in the unit outline.

 - Unit Coordinator(s)